Through surveys, expert interviews and our dedicated podcast series, learn more about CSR issues with SILMO Next.

 Packaging

-CSR sheet #2
+CSR factsheet #2

 Packaging, which is essential for protecting and transporting products, represents a major challenge in terms of environmental impact.
 Mainly made up of plastics, paper/cardboard and metals, it consumes precious resources and generates large volumes of waste.